foliovision/foliopress-wysiwyg/readme.txt

 The ImageMagick binary must be executable from PHP and be available as /bin/convert.
 We will add automated checks for this.
 ImageMagick provides superior image quality than standard PHP GD library!

 == Changelog ==

+= 2.6.15

+* Fix for WPEngine - conflict of __autoload function name
+* Fix for WP Retina 2x images showing up in SEO Images

 = 2.6.14